Online Bounded Analysis: Machine Scheduling: Makespan

-\begin{lemma} For the problem of minimizing makespan for online job scheduling on~$m$ identical machines, \GREEDY has online bounded ratio of at least~$2-\frac{1}{m-1}$. \end{lemma} \begin{proof} The adversarial sequence~$I$ consists of one job of size~$m-1$, followed by $(m-1)(m-2)$ jobs of size~$1$, and finally one job of size~$m-1$.
+\begin{lemma} For the problem of minimizing makespan for online job scheduling on~$m$ identical machines, \GREEDY has online-bounded ratio of at least~$2-\frac{1}{m-1}$. \end{lemma} \begin{proof} The adversarial sequence~$I$ consists of one job of size~$m-1$, followed by $(m-1)(m-2)$ jobs of size~$1$, and finally one job of size~$m-1$.
 Clearly, $\GREEDY(I)=2m-3$.

 Since the makespan of \GREEDY after the first job is~$m-1$, $\OPT_{\GREEDY}$ is allowed to schedule the $(m-1)(m-2)$ jobs on $m-2$ machines, all of which are different from the machine getting the first job, until $m-1$ machines all have load~$m-1$.
 This leaves one machine for the final job, and gives a final makespan of~$m-1$.
-The online bounded ratio becomes $\frac{2m-3}{m-1}=2-\frac{1}{m-1}$. \end{proof}
+The online-bounded ratio becomes $\frac{2m-3}{m-1}=2-\frac{1}{m-1}$. \mbox{} \end{proof}